MicrosoftDocs/win32/desktop-src/AD/mutual-authentication-in-a-windows-sockets-service-with-an-scp.md

 ---
-title: Mutual Authentication in a Windows Sockets Service with an SCP
+title: Mutual Authentication in a Windows Sockets Service with SCP
 description: The topics in this section include code examples that show how to perform mutual authentication with a service that publishes itself using a service connection point (SCP). ms.assetid: f730464c-95ac-4285-960c-18862f6f7852 ms.tgt_platform: multiple